Cinnabon Cinnamon Rolls Copycat Recipe + Video

 This is also a great recipe to bake and share with family and friends.
 Everyone loves cinnamon buns, so this Cinnabon cinnamon roll recipe is perfect for sharing.

 Food gifts can be the best way to show someone that you care.
+Try these Maple Cinnamon Rolls for a delicious twist on the classic!

 The next time that you have a craving for golden brown cinnamon rolls, gather all the ingredients that you need to make the cinnamon roll dough.